Installing the Plugin

 Identifying Group Management Pages

 The next section of the Settings page identifies which pages (in the WordPress front end) are used for group management.
 These pages are created and added here automatically when the plugin is installed, but they can be modified as needed.
-Identifying the pages here makes sure that the buttons on different pages link to each other properly.
+Selecting associated pages here makes sure that the buttons on different pages link to each other properly.
 More information about the pages that are created by the plugin and their shortcodes is available later in this article.

 In the next section of the settings page, you can set the From Email, From Name, and the Reply To for all group email communication, using the email templates provided by the plugin.

 There are 5 built in email templates to set up and automate communications when users are added to groups.
 Note that all email templates are global; there is no way to send different communications to different groups, or to allow Group Leaders to add their own personal messages.

 The variables associated with each template allow you to include personalized information (such as #FirstName, #LastName) for each user.
 Please take note of the variables for each template and their description below:

 |#SiteUrl||This variable will display the website address for the site the user is being invited to join.|